 Additionally, the Blue Business Cash Card, one of the best business credit cards for office supplies, comes with Expanded Buying Power.
 This gives cardholders the ability to spend beyond their credit limit.
 While the amount you are able to spend is not unlimited, it can be improved should you need it.
 The amount will adjust with your usage of the card, your history regarding payments, your credit record, and your financial resources that American Express is able to review, among other things.

 The thought of earning rewards on everyday spending is appealing.
 However, the redemption of those rewards must make sense for the business in real life.
-Some business credit cards allow account holders to redeem accumulated rewards as cash back (like the Chase and American Express options listed above).
-Other rewards programs are redeemable for statement credits, airfare and hotel purchases, gift cards or purchases made through partner retailers.
+Some business credit cards allow account holders to redeem accumulated rewards as cash back.
+Other rewards programs are redeemable for statement credits, airfare and hotel purchases, gift cards, or purchases made through partner retailers.

 The best business credit cards have a strong mix of redemption possibilities with few or no restrictions.

 The Fine Print on Perks

 Business credit cards are a smart way to manage money flowing out of a company.
 But, it is necessary to understand not only the rewards programs and redemption options available but also the applicable fees.
 Some business credit cards carry an annual fee, ranging from $89 up to $450.

 Your business should spend enough in specific categories to earn enough rewards to cover the annual fee.
 If it doesn’t, finding a card without a charge each year is your best bet.
 You can see some examples in our best travel credit cards with no annual fees post.
 Business credit cards may also charge interest on any balances carried over from month to month.

 Utilizing a small business credit card is a sound method to spread out cash flow needs over time while maintaining a record of purchases for the company.
 Rewards programs linked to business credit cards make the financing solution even more attractive.
 But, that is only when those rewards are in line with how your business spends on a regular basis.